pivoteur/biz/blog/2024/10/10/README.md

 ![PAXG pivot pool after trades](imgs/05-paxg-pivot-pool.png)

-You see we're still really balanced betwen the three assets, but we've only just started.
+You see we're still really balanced between the three assets, but we've only just started.